sankao/sankao.github.io/README.md

 ## The activities maintained
-### Healthcare
+- Healthcare
-### Local food supply, but also the supply chain and even food production, since the virus seems here to stay
+- Local food supply, but also the supply chain and even food production, since the virus seems here to stay
-### Maintenance of utilities, water, sanitation, electricity, energy, telecommunications, maintenance which may require travel, teamwork and contact with customers.
+- Maintenance of utilities, water, sanitation, electricity, energy, telecommunications, maintenance which may require travel, teamwork and contact with customers

 All other activities are in principle interrupted, although this has to be enforced.
 There is also an activity that accompanies all the activities maintained, it is the transport of people.